 You eventually ended up working at Mute Records with some pretty well-known names.
 How did that happen?

 Prior to that, I’d worked as a chief engineer at Milo Studios, in East London, which is now called Miloco Studios.
 During that time, I thought, “I’m either going to work here for the rest of my life as their engineer, or I’m going to freelance and do what I really want to do, which is to work with loads of different people “.
 I chose to freelance.
-Some would have called it a suicide mission, and to be sure, I had a really quiet first six months, and was like “Oh my god, what have I done? “.
+Some would have called it a suicide mission, and to be sure, I had a really quiet first six months and was like “Oh my god, what have I done? “.
 I’d gone from working everyday at Milo to no work at all.
 But eventually word of mouth got around.
 Tim Simenon heard from a friend of mine that he should work with me and get me to mix a track of his.
 So he booked a studio at Mute Records, and I mixed the record there.
 Afterwards, Daniel Miller, who owns Mute, asked me to come back and work with the label.
 So that’s how it began.
 Within a few months, I was one of their go-tos, though I was still a freelancer.

 Mute has quite the artist roster, with acts like Depeche Mode on there.
 When was the last time you worked with the label?